 Adventure Sports at Jumpin Heights

 If you love adventure sports, then Jumpin Heights should be your pick.
-Located just outside of the town, the zone is one for the adventure junkies.
-They offer bungee jumping, flying fox, giant swing, run by ex-army officers.
+Located just outside of the town, the zone is one for adventure junkies.
+They offer bungee jumping, flying fox, and giant swing, run by ex-army officers.
 The best part is that the officers are trained in New Zealand and the hub is of international standard.

 Where to stay in Rishikesh

 There is no dearth of places to stay in Rishikesh, hotels, hostels, Airbnb and even ashrams.
 I was staying only for a night and wanted to stay by the Ganga ghats, I chose Yog Niketan by Sanskriti.
 I was thrilled that I booked the moment I checked in the room, the Ganga was right in front of the room.
-The balcony gave me a perfect view of the river that I expected.
+The balcony gave me the perfect view of the river that I expected.
 The best part was the hotel exited right on the ghats of Ganga.
 The bright room with elegant interiors, the hotel will make your stay remarkable.

 If you like, you may book the hotel here.